 We discussed everything, you know what I mean, and it was literally like a big brother, little brother relationship where we’ve talked about everything, I would talk about the abuse that I endured in school which is also in the book, the abuse with my parents and also the difficulties of having to go to work everyday instead of being able to play.
 You know both of us shared that similarity.

 We were robbed of our childhoods.
 We weren’t able to just have sleepovers or go play at the arcade with other kids or take your bike down the street and do what you want.
 That didn’t exist for us.
 That wasn’t a reality.
-So instead we ought to, you know, go for meeting to meeting and, you know, sit in a room full of people all day and be judged and have people question you about everything that you do, again, life under the microscope, totally different, a very different perspective than most people ever have the experience of having.”
+So instead we ought to, you know, go from meeting to meeting and, you know, sit in a room full of people all day and be judged and have people question you about everything that you do, again, life under the microscope, totally different, a very different perspective than most people ever have the experience of having.”

 For HuffPost, November 2, 2013 – emphasis mine:

 “I don’t know a lot of things that happened in the years I wasn’t around, but all I can tell you is remarking about the person that I know, the person that was my close friend, that was like a brother to me.
 Michael was not that guy.